MissStrong/ICD2O/Notes/Unit 1/Note 02 - Built-in Functions, Built-in Variables, and The Console.md

 The second built-in function we'll be looking at is the `createCanvas()`.
 This function creates the canvas for us to draw our sketch, but before it can do that it needs to know how big to make the canvas.
 Whenever a function requires additional information called **parameters**, we put the values of the parameters inside the parentheses, separated by commas.
 These values are called **arguments**.

 The `createCanvas()` function requires two parameters: the width of the canvas and the height of the canvas, in pixels.
 Let's suppose we want a canvas that is 500px by 300px.
 We can do that with this line of code:

 ```javascript
 createCanvas(500, 300);
 ```

 The semicolon `;` at the end indicates the end of a **statement**.
-A function call is one example of a statement.
+Calling a function is one example of a statement.

 We always want to create the canvas during the setup, so we put this line in the **body** of `setup()`.
-The body is the space between the braces.
+The body of a function is the space between the braces.

 ```javascript
 function setup() {